At Towson University, learning isn’t limited to traditional undergraduate and graduate programs.

 If you are not a current Towson student, you must first enroll at the university.
 You may enroll as a non-degree-seeking student by completing the print or online applications below:

-2. Submit a Golden ID Tuition Reduction Form
+2. Submit the Golden ID Tuition Reduction Form

 3. Obtain a TU OneCard